Sergey842248/WatchAI/README.md

 - **gemini-2.5-pro**: More advanced model

 ### Groq
-- **llama3-8b-8192**: Balanced performance
+- **qwen/qwen3-32b**: Balanced performance
-- **llama3-70b-8192**: High-performance model
+- **openai/gpt-oss-120b**: High-performance model
-- **mixtral-8x7b-32768**: Mixtral model with good speed
+- **meta-llama/llama-4-scout-17b-16e-instruct**: Mixtral model with good speed

 ## 🔐 Security

 - API keys are stored locally on the device
 - The `apikeys.properties` file is excluded from Git
-- Runtime API key input possible through the app interface
+- Runtime API key input not possible through the app interface
 - No data is sent to third parties (except to the respective AI providers)

 ## 🛠️ Development